duckdb/duckdb-web/docs/sql/functions/tables/interval2.md

 | `to_seconds(`*`integer`*`)` | Construct a second interval | `to_seconds(5)` | `INTERVAL 5 SECOND` |
 | `to_weeks(`*`integer`*`)` | Construct a week interval | `to_weeks(5)` | `INTERVAL 35 DAY` |
 | `to_years(`*`integer`*`)` | Construct a year interval | `to_years(5)` | `INTERVAL 5 YEAR` |

-Only the documented [date parts](../../sql/functions/datepart) are defined for intervals.